MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-synapse-analytics-copy-activity.md

       - **Key columns**: Choose which column is used to determine if a row from the source matches a row from the destination.

       - **Bulk insert table lock**: Use this to improve copy performance during bulk insert operation on table with no index from multiple clients.
+Learn more from [BULK INSERT (Transact-SQL)](/sql/t-sql/statements/bulk-insert-transact-sql).

 - **Pre-copy script**: Specify a script for Copy Activity to execute before writing data into a destination table in each run.
 You can use this property to clean up the pre-loaded data.